nickeblewis/nicklewis-blog-astro/src/pages/posts/farnborough-photowalk-20211127.md

 > Construction of the portable airship hangar originally began in March 1912.
 It is made up of 112 riveted lattice frames, each weighing half a ton, and bolted together to form the 260-foot long structure.
 The building  stood at Farnborough as a single structure only in 1912 and 1913.
 The hangar was recovered by  the Farnborough Air Sciences Trust (FAST) restored to its former glory and then re-erected by Slough Estates Group in order to form the centrepiece of the  business park created out of the refurbishment of the former Royal Aircraft Establishment site.
 It stands as a permanent monument commemorating the enormous history of World class aviation research and development at Farnborough.

-The hangar is an imposing structure, not all that easy to photograph in an imaginative way.
+The hangar is an imposing structure, not all that easy to photograph as it happens.
 I have seen some great photos of it over time but a lot of them follow a similar theme, even mine have been much the same.
 How can we capture something refreshingly different?
 Maybe you can?

 ## Building Q120